JanisGruzis/php56_apache2/README.md

-# php56_apache2
+# LAMP dockerfile

-LAMP stack docker image
+Move along.
+Nothing to see here.